-The 68th annual Chicago Air & Water Show is scheduled for August 2026 along the lakefront from Fullerton to Oak Street, with North Avenue Beach as the primary viewing area.
-Exact 2026 dates will be confirmed by the City of Chicago—check the official website for updates.
+Here is the headline number: over two million spectators.
+Two million.
+Along the Lake Michigan shoreline.
+For free.
+The 68th annual Chicago Air and Water Show is scheduled for August 2026 along the lakefront from Fullerton to Oak Street, with North Avenue Beach as the primary viewing area.
+The City of Chicago will confirm exact dates — keep an eye on their official website for updates.

 Dates: August 2026 (typically mid-August weekend)